manolitto/openvlex2/jacks/README.md

 ## Remix your own risers and stairs

-Use the attached [OpenVLex Connector Negative](openvlex_connector_negative_v2.13.stl) as a negative stamp if you want to kitbash tiles to have sockets:
+Use one of the attached OpenVLex Connector Negatives as a negative stamp if you want to kitbash tiles to have sockets:

 - vertically align connector negative tops to the top of your piece